Vegetable Stew

-After tasting this stew, Simi, my Punjabi friend exclaimed, “this is a revelation to me, a Kerala curry without mustard and not red in colour.
+After tasting this Kerala Style Vegetable Stew, Simi, my Punjabi friend exclaimed, “this is a revelation to me, a Kerala curry without mustard and not red in colour.
 This is like a Thai curry!! ” It seems she had tried Kerala food from some restaurants in Mumbai and it all looked and tasted the same with a fiery red colour and mustards floating around.
 It has happened to me also at times.
-I’ve gone through some cookery books which supposedly have authentic Kerala recipes and it is anything but a Kerala recipe.
+I've gone through some cookery books which supposedly have authentic Kerala recipes and it is anything but a Kerala recipe.
 Anyways coming back to the stew, she was very much impressed with it that she got the recipe from me immediately and made it the very next day :)

 This is a very simple dish, but I like it because of its subtle flavor and of course I love the thick & creamy coconut milk :).
 This goes very well with appam, but I like it best with puttu, if you havent tried that combo yet, I strongly recommend you give it a try.